Stéphane Dion: 2008 federal election

 In 2008, as part of a measure for cutting greenhouse emissions, Dion called for a carbon price.
 He also praised a similar measure introduced and approved by the British Columbia government in the 2008 provincial budget as well as the province of Quebec that introduced a carbon-based tax which revenues will be used for green technologies.
 Critics from other parties as well as some Liberal MPs said that the concept would be "too confusing, expensive and politically risky".
-Environment Minister John Baird stated that the plan was "made on Bay Street and is actually supported by big business and polluters".
 The plan received support from David Suzuki who added on CTV's Question Period that: "To oppose the carbon tax plan, it's just nonsense.
 It's certainly the way we got to go".

-In June 2008, Dion unveiled the new policy called The Green Shift (le Tournant vert) and explained that this tax shift would create an ecotax on carbon while reducing personal and corporate income taxes.
+In June 2008, Dion unveiled the new policy called the "Green Shift" and explained that this tax shift would create an ecotax on carbon while reducing personal and corporate income taxes.
 He stated that the taxation on carbon would generate up to $15 billion per year in revenues to offset the reduction in income tax revenue.
 The plan was immediately criticized by Prime Minister Harper, who described it as a tax grab and compared it to the National Energy Program that the federal Liberal government adopted in the 1980s.
 On 11 September 2008, NDP leader Jack Layton also criticized the Green Shift, saying that it would hurt consumers, would be nothing more than a nuisance for energy producers, and evaluates emission equally across all sectors instead of maximizing reductions where the cost is lowest.
 Layton further noted that Dion's proposal does not set a target for reducing emissions.

-Green Shift Inc., a Toronto-based consulting firm, filed an $8.5 million lawsuit against the Liberal Party on 9 July 2008, citing trademark infringement.
-The company also sought a court injunction against the Liberal Party to stop using the name.
-Dion responded that the lawsuit was "deplorable" and added that the Liberals are not a commercial company and did not see any legal problems for using the term "Green Shift".